Authorities identify man found dead in Rindge, NH

 A jogger came upon Chicklis’ body and reported it to law enforcement.
 The circumstances leading up to his death are currently under investigation.

-Anyone with information about this incident is asked to contact Sargent Shawn Skahan at 603-223-8729.
+Anyone with information about this incident is asked to contact Sgt.
+Shawn Skahan at 603-223-8729.

 (Copyright (c) 2018 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)